-Optical microscopy is characterised by the ability to get high resolution, below 1 μm, high contrast, functional and quantitative images.
-The use of shaped illumination, such as with lightsheet microscopy, has led to greater 3D isotropic resolution with low phototoxicity.
-However, in most complex samples and tissues optical imaging is limited by scattering.
-Many solutions to this issue have been proposed, from using passive approaches such as Bessel Beam illumination to active methods incorporating aberration correction, but making fair comparisons between different approaches has proven to be challenging.
+Significance: Optical microscopy is characterized by the ability to get high resolution, below 1 μm, high contrast, functional and quantitative images.
+The use of shaped illumination, such as with lightsheet microscopy, has led to greater three-dimensional isotropic resolution with low phototoxicity.
+However, in most complex samples and tissues, optical imaging is limited by scattering.
+Many solutions to this issue have been proposed, from using passive approaches such as Bessel beam illumination to active methods incorporating aberration correction, but making fair comparisons between different approaches has proven to be challenging.

 - Monte Carlo methods

-- Light scattering
+- light scattering